 Two years later, I joined Walmart.com as a Senior UX Designer, where I led the design of Walmart’s first in-store pickup experience, work that helped advance a multi-channel strategy and deliver a 6% lift in omnichannel order volume.
 I was promoted to UX Design Manager, where I managed a team of designers, mentoring them and actively developing their careers.
 I later headed a 10-person site optimization team that improved the experience through user research and A/B testing, increasing conversion by 3% and reducing daily site errors by 4,500.

-After five years at Walmart, I wanted to challenge myself in a different way by designing products from the ground up across different industries.
-Throughout that journey, I worked with four startups, where I designed products from 0 to 1, built design teams, and advanced my skills in prototyping, design systems, and user research.
+Throughout that journey, I worked with four startups, where I designed products from 0 to 1, built design teams, and advanced my skills in prototyping, design systems, user research, and learning how to build the right thing.

 My next role was with Kunai, a fintech and financial services consultancy recently acquired by PwC, where I led design strategy across multiple client engagements, guiding early-stage product definition for fintech startups and leading UX for enterprise-scale payment tools.
 I designed a payment processor recommendation platform for J.P.
 Morgan Chase to improve B2B revenue growth by simplifying complex payment workflows.
 As founding designer for Stackwell, a fintech startup focused on financial wellness, I shaped the product from concept to App Store launch, designing onboarding, education, and portfolio creation flows that drove a 25% month-over-month increase in new user activations.
 I also led design for BankShift, a banking-as-a-platform startup, architecting modular payment flows and core UX patterns that supported multi-institution scalability, enabling the company to onboard its first three partner banks.